-- through information received from the student's parent(s)/guardian(s); - through recommendations and observations from transfer documents from previous school(s); - as the result of the day-to day delivery of the curriculum.
+• through information received from the student's parent(s)/guardian(s) during the school registration process;

+- through recommendations and observations from transfer documents requested by Admissions team during the registration process from previous school(s); - as the result of the day-to day delivery of the curriculum.

 The class or subject teachers and assistants are in an excellent position to observe and assess each student's progress.
 Their experience and expertise should be used to make professional judgements as to the possible need for professional assessment and/or additional assistance.

-In some cases it may be necessary to seek assessment by, or advice from, an external professional such as a specialist teacher or educational psychologist.
+In some cases it may be necessary to seek assessment by, or advice from, an external professional such as a specialist teacher or educational psychologist and the report must be shared with school.
 This will always involve discussion and agreement with the student's parent(s)/carer(s).
+Parents should not get their children formally assessed without prior discussion with the school, and in any case, any assessment which has not been initiated by the school will not be valid towards any exam access arrangement.